RocksLabs/kvrocks-operator/test/e2e/README.md

 4. Installs kvrocks from the YAML files found in the `manifestDir` directory.
 The default value `../../../examples/`

+5. We use the `chaosmesh` tool to kill kvrocks operator every two minutes.
+If you want to disable this feature, you can set `chaosMeshEnabled` to `false`.

 If you want to run the e2e test in a deployed cluster, you can use the following config file:

 ```yaml